iCreature/pageforge/docs/examples.md

 ## API Server Example

-This example shows how to set up and use the DocuForge API server:
+This example shows how to set up and use the PageForge API server:

 ```python
 # server.py